awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/platform-yaml-format.md

 # Platform\.yaml File Format<a name="platform-yaml-format"></a>

-This file has the following format:
+This `platform.yaml` file has the following format\.

 ```
 version: "version-number"